-With pumpkin spice flavored everything in autumn, it’s easy to forget about fall’s other delicious flavor: apple.
-Consider these apple bars your new autumn flavor obsession.
+With autumn comes pumpkin-flavored... well... everything.
+And so it's easy to forget about fall’s other delicious flavor!
+Consider these apple bars your new autumn obsession.
 Sweetened naturally with medjool dates and filled with whole food ingredients, these apple bars are not only gluten-free but vegan as well.

 The health benefits of cinnamon are abundant.
 Seriously – sprinkle it on everything.